OpenAMP/openamp-docs/demos/rpmsg_multi_services.rst

 * Raw `character device <https://linux-kernel-labs.github.io/refs/heads/master/labs/device_drivers.html>`_ Channel
 * `tty Device <https://www.kernel.org/doc/html/latest/driver-api/tty/index.html>`_ Channel

-The host side is implemented in Linux as client drivers to the remote services.
+The main controller side is implemented in Linux as client drivers to the remote services.
 The Direct RPMsg driver is a dedicated demo driver and the character and tty RPMsg drivers are generic character drivers that can be used by any user space application through their respective device files.

 ..  image::  ../images/demos/rpmsg-multi-services-intro.svg